But when does the school need your informed consent? And how does the school get it? Read on to find out.

 The Legal Definition of Informed Consent

-What Happens If You Want to Refuse Consent
+What Happens If You Refuse to Consent

-- Give your child tests that are given to all children, including standardized tests
+Give your child tests that are given to all children, including standardized tests

 Review the results of previous evaluations